semuconsulting/PyGPSClient/README.md

 To access the serial port on most linux platforms, you will need to be a member of the `tty` and `dialout` groups.
 Other than this, no special privileges are required.

+### Multi-Language Support

+All application literals are defined in the module `strings.py`.
+If required, these can be substituted for strings in the language of your choice by copying the relevant `strings-XX.py` module to `strings.py`.
+My apologies in advance if Google Translate has made a mess of your language - feel free to submit a better translation.

 ### 1. Install using pip

 [![PyPI version](https://img.shields.io/pypi/v/PyGPSClient.svg?style=flat)](https://pypi.org/project/PyGPSClient/)